 Recycling is a practice that has been taking place for some time now.
 It came about as a means to combat the increasing rates of pollution, and it works till today.
-Furthermore, the speed at which it is spreading across the globe is rather impressive.
-Even with that being said, there is still a lot that needs to be done.
+Furthermore, the speed at which it spreads across the globe is impressive.
+Even with that being said, a lot still needs to be done.

 One of these things that can make this a reality is educating people.
 This will help in doing away with myths, especially in Sydney.
-That is why we are going to highlight these myths and actually tell the truth.
+That is why we will highlight these myths and tell the truth.

 1. “Recycling Uses More Energy than Manufacturing Something New”